cloud-gov/cg-site/content/docs/services/relational-database.md

 =======
 ### Access a postgres database

-## cg-export-db Plugin
+## cg-migrate-db Plugin
-The easiest way to access the data in your database is via the `cg-export-db` plugin.
+The easiest way to access the data in your database is via the `cg-migrate-db` plugin.

-Please check out the [repository](https://github.com/18F/cg-export-db) for instructions on how to install the plugin, backup data, import data, download a local copy of the data, and upload a local copy of the data.
+Please check out the [repository](https://github.com/18F/cg-migrate-db) for instructions on how to install the plugin, backup data, import data, download a local copy of the data, and upload a local copy of the data.

-It also includes a [how-to](https://github.com/18F/cg-export-db#1-migrating-from-ew-to-govcloud-in-4-steps) for migrating data from one environment to another. (e.g. from East-West to GovCloud)
+It also includes a [how-to](https://github.com/18F/cg-migrate-db#1-migrating-from-ew-to-govcloud-in-4-steps) for migrating data from one environment to another. (e.g. from East-West to GovCloud)